 Beyond the 1960s: A History of Berkeley in the 1970s

 This phrase “Berkeley in the Sixties” conjures a host of associations, many of them revolving around student activists in the Free Speech and antiwar movements.
 The phrase “Berkeley in the SEVENTIES” is less resonant, but the city in that decade was at the center of many large-scale transformations that were just as consequential in American culture and politics.
-1970s Berkeley served as ground zero for the Black Arts and Black Power movements, Women’s Liberation, the movement for ethnic studies, the organic revolution, the gay rights movement, the Disability Rights Movement, and the free school movement.
+1970s Berkeley served as ground zero for the Black Arts and Black Power movements, Women’s Liberation, the movement for ethnic studies, the ecology movement, the gay liberation movement, the Disability Rights Movement, and the free school movement.
 At the same time, the city was also the scene of countless smaller, more personal attempts to remake society from the ground up.

 On this website we tell this story: of the rare city in the United States where the transformations of the 1960s continued to gain momentum in the 1970s.
 It’s not a simple tale.
 An openness to cultural and political experimentation; a hunger for personal authenticity, for a life lived fully, with oppressive social masks stripped off; and a commitment to redress longstanding inequities in American life: these three impulses pulled Berkeley in a number of directions in this period, producing dramatic results and often equally dramatic conflicts.
 The ideals of the 1960s were tested on the streets of Berkeley in the 1970s.

 Both Sides Now: Towards a More Capacious Archive of Voices